ArcBlock/abtnode-docs/src/introduction/abtnode-setup/index.md

 3. After confirming, the system will automatically generate your ABT Node configuration.

-4. Now start the ABT Node Service by executing the  `abtnode start` command.
+4. Now, start the ABT Node Service by executing the  `abtnode start` command.

 <details>
 <summary>Sample output</summary>